Rockefeller Republican: Political positions

 Reflecting Nelson Rockefeller's tradition of technocratic problem solving, most Rockefeller Republicans were known to have a pragmatic and interdisciplinary approach to problem solving and governance while advocating for a broad consensus rather than a consolidation of support.
-Also welcoming an increased public role for engineers, doctors, scientists, economists, and businessmen over politicians in crafting policies and programs.
+Also welcoming an increased public role for engineers, doctors, scientists, economists, and businesspeople over politicians in crafting policies and programs.
 As a result, many Rockefeller Republicans were major figures in business, such as auto executive George W. Romney and investment banker C. Douglas Dillon.
 In fiscal policy, they favored balanced budgets and were not averse to raising taxes in order to achieve them.
 Connecticut Senator Prescott Bush once called for Congress to "raise the required revenues by approving whatever levels of taxation may be necessary".
 Rockefeller Republicans differed on spending, with Nelson Rockefeller himself described as a big spender and Thomas Dewey noted for being more fiscally prudent.

-A critical element was their support for labor unions and especially the building trades appreciated the heavy spending on infrastructure.
+A critical element was their support for labor unions, the building trades especially appreciating the heavy spending on infrastructure.
 In turn, the unions gave these politicians enough support to overcome the anti-union rural element in the Republican Party.
 As the unions weakened after the 1970s, so too did the need for Republicans to cooperate with them.
 This transformation played into the hands of the more conservative Republicans, who did not want to collaborate with labor unions in the first place and now no longer needed to do so to carry statewide elections.

 In foreign policy, they tended to be Hamiltonian, espousing internationalist and realist policies, supporting the United Nations and promoting American business interests abroad.
 Most wanted to use American power in cooperation with allies to fight against the spread of Communism and help American business expand abroad.

 History

 Origins

 The two major political parties throughout American history had been coalitions of interest groups rather than ideological vehicles.
 As recently as the 1960s, the Republican Party had contained large numbers of moderate and even liberal representatives.
 Geoffrey Kabaservice states that the form of conservatism which is now equated to the Republican party did not even exist until the 1950s, and remained a minority faction for many years afterward.
-In 1854, several disparate groups coalesced together to form the Republicans party.
-Many were former members of the Whig Party, abolitionists and Northern industrialists and financiers.
+In 1854, several disparate groups coalesced together to form the Republican party.
+Apart from abolitionists and Northern industrialists and financiers, many were former members of the Whig Party.
 The Whigs had advocated an economic program known as the American System which called for an activist government especially in the construction of national infrastructure or "internal improvements", and support for a national bank.
 The Rockefeller Republican lineage can be traced back to this tradition of a more activist and reformist federal government.